casparwb/Syzygy.jl/README.md

 ## Hierarchical system initialization

 A simulation in `Syzygy.jl` begins by setting up the system you want to simulate.
-This is done by the `multibodysystem` function, which takes in the structural arguments of the bodies in the system - masses, radii, stellar types, luminositites, etc... -, and the orbital parameters of the binaries - semi-major axes, eccentricities, etc.. .
+This is done by the `multibodysystem` function, which takes in the structural arguments of the bodies in the system - masses, radii, stellar types, luminosities, etc... -, and the orbital parameters of the binaries - semi-major axes, eccentricities, etc.. .
 The masses are set as the first positional argument, while all other parameters are set using keyword arguments. `Syzygy.jl` uses units by utilizing [Unitful.jl](https://painterqubits.github.io/Unitful.jl/stable/) and [UnitfulAstro.jl](https://juliaastro.org/UnitfulAstro.jl/stable/), which of which are re-exported upon loading `Syzygy.jl`.
 Arguments that are not unitless need to be defined with a unit when initializing the system.
 The system is set up following [Hamers & Portegies Zwart 2016](https://doi.org/10.1093/mnras/stw784), with labeling being done as shown in this figure (Evans 1968):

 <img src="https://github.com/casparwb/Syzygy.jl/assets/42641901/971bfd0d-d206-4912-963c-5edd2eeee186" width="500" />